17 Top-Rated Attractions & Things to Do in West Palm Beach

 Today, Manatee Lagoon is one of the best places to visit in Florida to see these gentle 1,500- to 2,000-pound creatures.
 Manatees love people.
 If they see you on a dock, they'll swim right up and have even been known to roll over in the water, so people can pat their bellies.

-Manatee Lagoon features imaginative hands-on exhibits, observation areas, a manatee webcam, and an outdoor deck at which the manatees congregate, especially in winter.
+Manatee Lagoon's Discovery Center features imaginative hands-on exhibits, observation areas, a manatee webcam, and an outdoor deck at which the manatees congregate, especially in winter.
 The star of the show is Mia, whose travels and interactions with other sea cows you can track.
-This is a fun attraction for all the family.

 Address: 6000 N Flagler Drive, West Palm Beach, Florida